 Best free antivirus for Windows 11 – Protect your PC effectively.

-Windows 11 is a modern operating system with built-in security, but that doesn’t mean you can skip a good antivirus.
-Hackers constantly develop new threats, and without proper protection your PC can be exposed to malware, ransomware, or phishing attacks.
-Fortunately, several free antivirus programs offer solid protection without costing a dime.
-In this guide, we review the best free antivirus programs for Windows 11 and help you choose the right solution.
+Windows 11 is a modern operating system with built-in security, but that doesn’t mean you can do without a solid antivirus.
+Hackers are constantly creating new threats, and without proper protection your PC can be exposed to malware, ransomware, or phishing attacks.
+Fortunately, there are several free antivirus programs that offer strong protection without costing a dime.
+In this guide, we review the best free antivirus for Windows 11 and help you choose the right solution.

 Why use a free antivirus for Windows 11?

-Many users believe Microsoft Defender, which is built into Windows 11, is enough.
-While it offers solid baseline protection, third-party antivirus often adds extra features like:
+Many users think Microsoft Defender, which is built into Windows 11, is enough.
+While it offers solid baseline protection, third-party antivirus often adds extra layers like:

 - Stronger protection against phishing and ransomware